 Steps to a Credential

-The three major steps to completing a Preliminary Teaching Credential through APU’s teacher preparation programs are described as follows.
+The three major steps to completing a Preliminary Teaching Credential through APU’s Division of Teacher Education (DTE) are described as follows.
 Credential candidates should refer to the DTE Teacher Candidate Handbook for further details.

-All candidates must meet the following requirements to be considered for a Multiple Subject or Single Subject Preliminary Teaching Credential or a Mild/Moderate or Moderate/Severe Disabilities Education Specialist Preliminary Credential:
+All candidates must meet the following requirements to be considered for a Multiple Subject or Single Subject Preliminary Teaching Credential or a Mild to Moderate Support Needs or Extensive Support Needs Education Specialist Preliminary Credential:

 - Successful completion of all coursework (note: all candidates must earn a B- or better in all coursework.
 Candidates who earn below a B- must retake the course and meet with their academic advisor for a revised course sequence plan before progressing in the program.
 All admitted candidates must maintain a cumulative GPA of 3.0.
 Candidates who do not meet the above requirements will be reviewed for dismissal from the program).